mulkkog/GRAPE_Page/index.md

 ## 2D Anisotropic Gaussian Splatting

-The use of oriented elliptical Gaussian footprints allows better alignment with edges and directional textures.
-This improves structural fidelity and fine-detail reconstruction compared to isotropic representations.
+Oriented elliptical Gaussian footprints align naturally with edges and directional textures, improving structural fidelity and fine-detail reconstruction.

-Below are visualizations of learned anisotropic parameters (e.g., scale and rotation-related maps).
+Below are visualizations of learned anisotropic parameters such as scale and rotation-related maps.

 ![Anisotropic Visualization](static/image/ani.png)